Review of Book Which Name Shall Not Be Disclosed

 The child assumes it is part of something by how many voices it can identify, how many faces are familiar, who holds it close.
 The adolescent relishes its protest, its documented struggle to slip free of the invisible chains choking it.
 The adult sees the truth…that all is familiar, all is common to your soul once you listen to yourself; perceived chains have no links; desperation solves nothing.

 Your choice of words are worked into lovely phrases.
 The pace of your telling is steady, drawing the reader forward to the next clear point smoothly, without delay, yet somehow not rushed.
-The choking smell of the fire burning your cabin to the ground; peace of the sound of the wind in the trees, your joy of the sight of your dog, all pull the reader into the space in which you stand.
+The choking smell of the fire burning your cabin to the ground; the peace of the sound of the wind in the trees, your joy of the sight of your dog, all pull the reader into the space in which you stand.
 Your technique is practiced.
 Your wordsmithing is developed to almost master level.
 I appreciate it – some of what you writ echoes what I think, and surprisingly, things I have lived.

 Not all of it, though.
 I quickly tire of lengthy personal stories of the misery out of which one rises; the bottom one hits, before a glorious, exuberant joy that gradually mellows to contentment; the written indignation, outrage exhausts the reader; the detailed justification of that outrage dulls all sense of sympathy.